xKev1n/ic1-project/README.md

 There are several vulnerabilities which you have to exploit to get the necessary flags.

+Those vulerabilities are represented by 4 pre-compiled C terminal apps.
+You can find them on the desktop in directories named "level<1-4>".

 To make it easier for everyone, we decided to include hints, that will help you with your task.

 :warning: <b> WARNING, USE THIS PROJECT ONLY IN VIRTUALIZED ENVIRONMENT AND ONLY FOR EDUCATIONAL PURPOSES !!!! </b> :warning: </font>